Michaelll123/SparkBowtie2/README.md

 # How to cite SparkBowtie2? #
 **Please cite the paper below:**

 Yu Jiantao, Bian Enze, Liu Shengdong, Wang Taiming, Hui Yixiang, Guo Maozu.
-Methods of designing and implementing the software of SparkBowtie2 for parallelized sequence alignments. (submittd to the Journal of Harbin Institute of Technology(in Chinese))
+Methods of designing and implementing the software of SparkBowtie2 for parallelized sequence alignments. (submittd to the Journal of Harbin Engineering University(in Chinese))

 [1]: https://spark.apache.org/
 [2]: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml